PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/SupervisedAndUnsupervisedLearning.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8nZCGG9IcMQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 :pencil: Q3.
 When is Machine Learning useful?
-Try to sumamrize the video in your own words, and give an example of a problem that can be solved using Machine Learning, and an example of a problem that can be solved using traditional programming
+Try to summarize the video in your own words, and give an example of a problem that can be solved using Machine Learning, and an example of a problem that can be solved using traditional programming

 You might have come across the term ```patterns``` in the video above.
 This raises the questions **What are patterns?** Are there some patterns that are better than others?